What is psychotherapy and who are psychotherapists?

 How do I make an appointment?

-Contact me at (646-229-9908) to schedule an appointment for your first in-person therapy session or a free 15 minute phone consultation, if interested.
+Contact me at (646-229-9908) to schedule an appointment for your first therapy session or a free 15 minute phone consultation, if interested.
 Contact Karen here.

 Are the therapy sessions confidential?

 The confidentiality of all communications between a client and a therapist is protected by law.
 Aside from certain specific situations, a psychotherapist cannot tell anyone what you have discussed in therapy or even that you are in therapy without permission.

 I believe that psychotherapy should be accessible and therefore the cost is something we discuss from our first contact.
 If you have out-of-network benefits, I will provide invoices for submission to your insurance and also have a sliding fee scale, both of which we will discuss in detail.

 Do you accept insurance?